ToxicDonkeyButts/fifth-equilux/Monsters/Succubus-Incubus.md

 ***Draining Kiss***.
 The fiend kisses a creature charmed by it or a willing creature.
 The target must make a DC 15

 Constitution saving throw against this magic, taking 32 (5d10+5) psychic damage on a failed save, or half as much damage on a successful one.
 The target's hit point maximum is reduced by an amount equal to the damage taken.
-This reduction lasts until the target finishes a long rest.
+This reduction lasts until the target finishes a rest.
 The target dies if this effect reduces its hit point maximum to 0.

 ***Etherealness***.
-The fiend magically enters the Ethereal Plane from the Material Plane, or vice versa.
+The fiend magically becomes ethereal or solid.